silverwind/droppy/README.md

 *Note: While it's adviceable that all files in the `config` and `files` directory are owned by the user running the application, changing the ownership of files is supported through passing  the environment variables `UID` and `GID` to the container, e.g. `docker run -e UID=1000 -e GID=1000`.*

 ### Configuration
 By default, the server listens on all IPv4 and IPv6 interfaces on port 8989.
-On first startup, a prompt for login data for the first account will appear, after which a login is necessary.
+On first startup, a prompt to create login data for the first account will appear.
+Once it's created, login credentials are enforced.
 Additional accounts can be created in the options interface or the command line.
 Configuration is done in `config/config.json`, which is created with these defaults:

 ```javascript
 {
   "listeners" : [